Nocturne Build Guide by PsiGuard

 Sometimes you'll find yourself against a strong counter jungler like Nunu or Shyvana or you'll get invaded and have one of your buffs stolen.
 Losing one of your first buffs is a huge blow to any jungler, but you can still cope with it even if your early game is set back.
 The first thing to look for if your buff is being stolen is to see if you can steal theirs at the same time.
 This will put you on even footing again with the enemy jungler and will allow you to continue your route normally.
 Often times this won't be possible, however, so you'll be set back and forced into a recovery state.

 In the season 1 jungle, recovery routes were altered jungle routes that maximized your sustain in the absence of one of your early buffs.
 Since season 2, the small camps can be cleared more easily and spawn quickly, so specific routes are generally not necessary.
-If you lost your blue buff at level one, usually you should group your team to your red buff (unless you can take their blue) and start there instead.
+If you lost control of your blue buff at level one, usually you should group your team to your red buff (unless you can take their blue) and start there instead.
 If you arrive at your red and find it's been stolen, simply move on to the next available camp and clear it.
 If you find yourself behind in gold or XP due to counter jungling, the best way to recover is usually to clear camps continuously and deny the enemy jungler any further opportunities.
 Record the respawn timers of your buff camps and be ready to clear them when they respawn.
 There's a good chance the enemy jungler noted the buff that they stole so you need to be punctual to prevent them from stealing it again.

 Jungle defense is also an important part of your response to being counter jungled.
 Defending your own jungle relies on a combination of map awareness and team coordination.
 The key to stopping an enemy from counter jungling is to know where they are ahead of time (usually with good ward placement) and coordination with nearby laners to group to whichever camp the enemy jungler is going for.
 Even the strongest junglers won't be able to handle 3 or 4 champions in the middle of enemy territory.
 Your laners will always be closer than the enemy laners and there will be no nearby tower for the enemy jungler to escape to.
 If you manage to catch and kill the enemy jungler in the act, you'll usually see yourself start to catch up very quickly.
 Ward the entrances to your jungle and the brush curving around your two buffs and you'll be able to prevent any further counter jungling.

 The earliest level that Nocturne can effectively gank is level two with Duskbringer and Unspeakable Horror.
 It's more common for your first gank to be at level three with a point in all three abilities and with double buff.
-His ganks after level 6 are phenomenally powerful, but can only be executed with Paranoia once every three minutes.
+His ganks after level 6 are very difficult to escape, but can only be executed with Paranoia once every three minutes.
 Remember that the slow and damage from red buff will improve your ganks a lot.